 An organization which can link valuable rewards to the behaviors which are needed to succeed is likely to find out the reward system helps the organization’s effectiveness.

 Managers are usually reluctant to give negative feedback, while research shows that employees like to be aware of even their poor performance.
 Employees are not as sensitive as you feel.
 They will appreciate it if your feedback is accurate and honest.
 Try to give your employees feedback at least once a month, it helps them to feel better at work.
 Show your employees their engagement is important to you.

-Fair and accurate performance evaluations
+Organizational justice and Fair and accurate performance evaluations

 A performance appraisal is a regular review of an employee’s job performance.
 The principal purpose of this process is recognizing and rewarding powerful employees to motivate them.
 The information gained from evaluating staff performance can be used in human resource planning, recruitment, staff training, career path determination, salaries and benefits, and identifying the talents of the staff.
 Therefore, using a performance appraisal system is necessary for any organization. teemTIME is a useful performance appraisal system.
 You can use teemTIME for free to see how it will make different in your organization.